metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/genbank/_index.md

 ## Converting GenBank Flat File to FASTA format

 To convert a GenBank flat file to {{% fasta %}} format, you can use the {{< obi obiconvert >}} command.
-The {{% obi obiconvert %}} command extracts from the source feature present in each GenBank record the taxid and scientific name associated with the record to store them in the `taxid` and `scientific_name` tags within the FASTA header.
+The {{% obi obiconvert %}} command extracts the taxid and scientific name associated with each GenBank record and stores them in the `taxid` and `scientific_name` tags in the FASTA header.

 ```bash
 obiconvert sample.gb